headmelted/archie/README.md

 ### Support matrix
 #### Variables
 Cobbler sets a series of global variables inside each session that can be used to help with your builds.
 The table below explains these variables, and gives some context as to what each one means.
-Note that Cobbler globals are always prefixed with *COBBLER_* so as to prevent conflicts with your own variables _except_ in limited instances where Cobbler intentionally overwrites global variables to make cross-compilation easier.
+Note that Cobbler globals are always prefixed with *COBBLER_* so as to prevent conflicts with your own variables **except** in limited instances where Cobbler intentionally overwrites global variables to make cross-compilation easier, these variables are in **bold**.

 | Global                               | Description                                                               | cross | hybrid | emulate | virtualize | bindings
 |--------------------------------------|---------------------------------------------------------------------------|-------|--------|---------|------------|-------